Complete Dog Cost Guide

 Initial Vet Visit

-Exam, vaccines, and initial tests.
-May be included in adoption fee.
+Exam, vaccines, initial tests.

 Spay/Neuter